 Niranjanananda, Swami.
 Prana and Pranayama.
 Munger, Bihar: Yoga Publications Trust, 2009.

 Tansley, David.
 Dimensions of Radionics.
-Bradford: Health Science, 1977.
+Bradford, UK: Health Science, 1977.